hasshe/railway-stats/README.md

 ### Collect (Admin)

 Manually triggers the same trip-data collection job that normally runs on the nightly schedule (every day at **23:50 Europe/Stockholm**).
 Useful after adding a new station or to back-fill data without restarting the server.

+### Clear Date (Admin)

+Deletes **all trip records** for the date currently selected in the date picker, then refreshes the trip list.
+Useful for removing bad or duplicate data for a specific day so it can be re-collected cleanly via **Collect (Admin)**.

 ### Add Station (Admin)